Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Experiment

 As shown in Tab.~\ref{tab:compared_method} and Fig.~\ref{fig:det_curves}--\ref{fig:cmc_curves}, both FDD and FLARE demonstrate strong performance across a wide range of fingerprint types—including rolled, plain, partial, contactless, and latent—outperforming prior fixed-length methods based on one-dimensional descriptors \cite{DeepPrint,gu2022latent,grosz2024afrnet} in most cases.
-This improvement can be attributed to our proposed fixed-length dense descriptors, which explicitly encode spatially localized fingerprint features, allowing the model to focus on foreground regions and suppress background noise.
+To further isolate the effect of descriptor design from that of pose estimation, we also evaluate the performance of the P-DeepPrint and P-AFRNet variants.
+Their results show that replacing the STN with an external pose estimator does not consistently improve accuracy.
+This indicates that the gains achieved by FDD and FLARE primarily stem from our proposed fixed-length dense descriptors, which explicitly encode spatially localized fingerprint features, allowing the model to focus on foreground regions and suppress background noise.
 In contrast, one-dimensional descriptor approaches often rely on global aggregation without explicit modeling of foreground structures, making them more vulnerable to degraded inputs caused by noise or partial fingerprints.
+Moreover, we further evaluate the binary versions of FDD and FLARE, in which the dense descriptors are binarized using a simple zero-thresholding rule and matched with Hamming distance.
+Despite the drastic compression, both binary FDD and binary FLARE still outperform most existing methods on several benchmarks, further demonstrating the effectiveness and generality of dense representations.

 Building upon FDD, FLARE further introduces fingerprint enhancement and incorporates multiple complementary pose estimation and enhancement strategies.
 These components not only improve the quality of the input images for descriptor extraction but also increase robustness against pose estimation inaccuracies.
 As a result, FLARE consistently achieves competitive or superior performance compared to FDD across all benchmarks.
 The benefits of enhancement are particularly pronounced in challenging scenarios.
 On fingerprints affected by significant noise or modality shifts—such as those in NIST SD27, THU Latent10K (latent), and PolyU CL2CB (contactless)—FLARE shows notable improvements, demonstrating enhanced ridge clarity and reduced background interference that translate to better matching accuracy.